LLNL/llnl.github.io/news/index.md

 permalink: /news/
 ---

- - For additional information about our open-source activities, see the [News Archive](https://software.llnl.gov/news/news-archive/).
+ - For additional information about our open-source activities, see the [archive](https://software.llnl.gov/news/archive/).

   {% for page in site.posts %}
   <article>